What's the timetable?

 Where else in the world is tidal electricity an option?

-What are the risks in this project?
+What are the commercial risks in this project?

-Will the project attract government support?
+Does the project attract government support?

 Why the Kaipara and not other harbours?